erykjj/linkture/README.md

 ____
 ## Script/import usage

 Assume the text (short string or long document) you want to process is in the variable `txt`.
-It's in English, but you would like the scriptures to be in Spanish, with the full book name:

 ```
 from linkture import Scriptures

 s = Scriptures(language="English", translate="Spanish", form="full")

 lst = s.list_scriptures(txt)
 # returns a list of (valid) extracted scriptures in the desired language and format